 Looking back at the error dock we can re-examine the messages for more information:

-But APITrace gave me a first insight into what might be wrong in WebGL, and some ideas to continue.
-I believe it’s a very handy tool for debugging graphics in big projects like WebKit.
+As APITrace gave me a first clue on what might be wrong in WebGL, and some ideas to continue, I decided to demonstrate how to use it as an extra debugging tool in big and complex graphics projects such as WebKit.